oc-rs/understandingreligion/understandingreligion/content/p/cults.md

 ---
 Title: Cults
 Abstract: One of the key aspects of religion – particularly in public discourse – is the relationship between 'organised religion' and small groups of devotees lead by charismatic individuals, commonly referred to as cults.
 Author: Luke Burns

-Categories: ['Concepts']
+Categories:
+- Concepts
-Tags: []
+Tags:
+- new religious movements
+- sects
+- cults
 Image: cult.jpg
 PublishDate: 2020-10-25
 LastModifiedDate: 2020-10-25

--Books:
+"-Books":
-  - Name: "Introduction to Religious Studies"
+- Name: Introduction to Religious Studies
   Link: "/b/introduction-to-religious-studies/"
   NextPageLink: "/p/six-articles/"
   PrevPageLink: "/p/what-is-religion/"

 ---
 # Introduction